webrpc/webrpc/_examples/golang-basics/README.md

 Next steps, you can generate a Typescript client by running:
 * `webrpc-gen -schema=example.webrpc.json -target=ts -pkg=example -client -out=./example-client.ts`
+* check out the [hello-webrpc](../hello-webrpc) for an example with a Webapp client talking to a webrpc backend

 ## Testing the example